 The secrets of the solar system can drive economic return for all

-The economic challenges of executing an ambitious long-term space exploration programme make it nearly impossible for nations to “go it alone”.
-Collaboration among potential partners are key to enabling a multi-decade programme with the potential to reveal the secrets of our solar system and drive economic return.
-This approach supports partner nations in maximizing investments and eliminating duplication of effort; enabling a broader and deeper exploration programme with peaceful, cooperative and fair utilization of resources at its heart.
+The economic challenges of executing an ambitious long-term space exploration program make it nearly impossible for nations to “go it alone”.
+Collaboration among potential partners are key to enabling a multi-decade program with the potential to reveal the secrets of our solar system and drive economic return.
+This approach supports partner nations in maximizing investments and eliminating duplication of effort; enabling a broader and deeper exploration program with peaceful, cooperative and fair utilization of resources at its heart.
 Agreements between participants can encourage healthy competition and avoid potential conflict.

 This approach can also support equity and inclusion by providing opportunities for nations that might not otherwise be able to participate in space exploration due to financial or other constraints.
 Achieving balance between space-faring and non-space-faring developing countries will help avoid future conflicts as new nations join the space club.

 Issues around the sharing of enabling technology and potential redistribution of revenue from extracted materials have been stumbling blocks to previous agreements such as the Moon Treaty (1984).
 The concept of public-private partnerships is currently popular in the United States, with successful demonstrations of “commercial” transport of both cargo and more recently, NASA crew, to the International Space Station by companies like SpaceX, Northrop Grumman and Boeing.

 The Accords work towards avoiding a repeat at the Moon of the dangerous and unregulated proliferation of debris that we find in Earth orbit today.
 Forethought and planning before multiple nation-states or commercial entities begin operations on and around the Moon will enable us to enjoy a sustainable cis-lunar space.

 Avoiding danger to other worlds and the Earth’s biosphere